dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  I would maintain that thanks are the highest form of thought, and that gratitude is happiness doubled by wonder.
+  When I was young, I thought that money was the most important thing in life; now that I am old, I know that it is.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (891 days)